Djibba22/UCF-Week2HomeWork-Template/README.md

 # UCF-Week2HomeWork-Template
 This is an HTML Template for the week 2 assignment for those students who chose to do the easier assignment in week one.
+You will need to copy the Responsive-Portfolio folder and create your own repo with that.
 ### Assignment One Instructions - (No Bootstrap)

 1. Inside your `Responsive-Portfolio` folder, find your `styles.css` file.
 You will write your media queries at the bottom of `styles.css`.